muritane/executability-filter/README.md

 The filter asks:

-Can a proposed abstraction be instantiated as an executable structure within a bounded physical environment?
+Can a proposed abstraction be instantiated as an executable causal structure within a bounded physical environment?

 This is an existence test.